tracim/tracim/frontend/README.md

 ## Development

-Install all dependencies
+##### Install all dependencies
 `$ yarn install`

-Start development server (webpack dev server)
+##### Start development server
 `$ yarn run servdev`

-Start mockapi server
+The development server uses webpack-dev-server with hot module reloading.

-`$ yarn run mockapi`
+It uses a proxy for the api so that there is nothing more to configure.

 ## Apps

 Tracim is a skeleton that runs apps to do the actual work. (like managing Documents, Files, Threads ...)

-Apps are all independant React applications.
+Apps are all independent React applications.
 They can be freely added to or removed from Tracim without the need for a rebuild.
 They can be run outside of Tracim as well.
 In Tracim, they act as plugins.